Fall 2018 Public Lecture Series

 Emory University, Atlanta

-All public lectures will begin at 5.30 PM and take place in the Woodruff Library Jones Room.
+All public lectures will take place in the Woodruff Library Jones Room.

 Data by Design: A Cultural History of Data Visualization, 1786-1900

 Data visualization is not a recent innovation.
 Even in the nineteenth century, economists and educators, as well as artists and illustrators, were fully aware of the inherent subjectivity of visual perception, the culturally-situated position of the viewer, and the power of images in general—and of visualization in particular—to convey arguments and ideas.
 In this talk, I examine the history of data visualization through the lens of three visualization pioneers: William Playfair (1759-1832), Elizabeth Peabody (1804-1894), and W.E.B.
 Du Bois (1868-1963), showing how each expressed ideas about data, error, iteration, and interaction through their visual designs.

 Lauren Klein is an associate professor in the School of Literature, Media, and Communication at Georgia Tech, where she also directs the Digital Humanities Lab.
 With Matthew Gold, she edits Debates in the Digital Humanities (University of Minnesota Press), a hybrid print/digital publication stream that explores debates in the field as they emerge.
 Her first book, Matters of Taste: Eating, Aesthetics, and the Early American Archive, is forthcoming from the University of Minnesota Press.
 She is also at work on two new projects: Data Feminism, co-authored with Catherine D’Ignazio, and under contract with the MIT Press, which distills key lessons from feminist theory into a set of principles for the design and interpretation of data visualization, and Data by Design, recently funded by an NEH-Mellon Fellowship for Digital Publication, which provides an interactive history of data visualization from the eighteenth century to the present.